cijithjose/Data-Mining/README.md

 # Data-Mining
-Bank Customer Segmentation and Insurance Claim Prediction
+# Bank Customer Segmentation and Insurance Claim Prediction

+The project involved drawing inferences from 2 case studies, namely - Bank Marketing & Insurance.
+The concepts of Clustering, CART, Random Forest, Artificial Neural Network are used to draw inferences from these case studies.
+Various performance metrics have been used to validate the performance of predictions on Test & Train sets.

+# Skills & Tools Covered

+1) Clustering

+2) CART

+3) Random Forest

+4) Artificial Neural Networks